 The Company being a member of the Tokio Marine Holdings, Inc. Group of Companies takes into consideration the risk management philosophy and business strategy of Tokio Marine Group when managing the risk of the Company.
-The Company aims to assume risks that are consistent with maintaining its minimum internal capital target returns and supporting its business objectives.
+The Company aims to assume risks that are consistent with maintaining its solvency and supporting its business objectives.
 The Company is selective in its approach to risk taking, striking a balance between risk accepted and the reward it can derive from accepting that risk.